abutneva/starter-academic/content/project/c4/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
+The C4 project is tasked with developing useful quantitative tools that make spatial placement of political actors possible.
+Having comparative measures enables researchers to test theories and has proven powerful in explaining important attributes of the political economy of reforms.

 Take a look at the [project page](https://reforms.uni-mannheim.de/projects/project_group_c/project_c4/) at the Collaborative Research Center "Political Economy of Reforms".